Mount Diwata: Etymology

 The mountain is named after the diwata (deity or "enchanting goddess"), which is the pre-Spanish native faith based on the Indianized concept of devata in Hinduism in Indosphere.
 Its local nickname "diwalwal" is derived from the native idiom "diwalwal ang dila" ("one's tongue hanging out"}.

 Legend

 According to the oral tradition, a king of this area fell in love, married a poor but beautiful and brave woman named "Diwata".
-She fought the enemies of kingdom and she was killed fighting in one such battle while she was pregnant.
+She fought the enemies of the kingdom and she was killed fighting in one such battle while she was pregnant.
 The king named her mountain burial place "Diwata" after his beloved martyred wife.
-Over time the villagers started to perceive that the shape of mountain range resembled with a pregnant woman, and the name of mountain range where she was buried also came to be known as the "Mount Diwata".
-She as the native protective ancestor, "Diwata", is considered the enchanting guardian angel/goddess of this beautiful mountain range, rivers and ecology.
+Over time the villagers started to perceive that the shape of mountain range resembled a pregnant woman, and the name of mountain range where she was buried also came to be known as the "Mount Diwata".
+As the native protective ancestor, "Diwata", she is considered the enchanting guardian angel/goddess of this beautiful mountain range, rivers and ecology.